 Again using the wire scoop, place the pearls in a bowl filled with the sugar syrup mixture (directions below) and allow them to soak for 10-15 minutes.
 Stir a couple of times as necessary to prevent sticking.
 When prepared correctly, the pearls should be shiny and smooth with a slightly chewy texture.

-The pearls are now ready to use, or you can cover them and store in the fridge for a couple of days.
+The pearls are now ready to use, or you can cover them and leave on counter for up to six hours.

 To make the Sugar Syrup Mixture: